Fredrik Henrik af Chapman

-Fredrik Henrik af Chapman (9 September 1721 - 19 August 1808) was an English shipbuilder, scientist and naval officer.
-He was vice admiral in the Swedish Navy, and manager of the Karlskrona shipyard from 1782 to 1793.
-Chapman is credited as the world's first person to apply scientific methods to shipbuilding and is considered to be the first naval architect.
+Vice-Admiral Fredrik Henrik af Chapman (9 September 1721 - 19 August 1808) was a Swedish Navy officer, shipwright and scientist.
+Serving as the manager of the Karlskrona shipyard from 1782 to 1793, Chapman has been credited as the first person to apply scientific methods to shipbuilding and is considered to be the first naval architect.

 Chapman was the author of Architectura Navalis Mercatoria (1768) and several other shipbuilding-related works.
 His Tractat om Skepps-Byggeriet ("Treatise on Shipbuilding") published in 1775 is a pioneering work in modern naval architecture.
 He was the first shipbuilder in Northern Europe to introduce prefabrication in shipyards and managed to produce several series of ships in record time.

-He was ennobled as "af Chapman" in 1772, after the successful coup of Swedish king Gustav III.
+He was ennobled as "af Chapman" in 1772, after the successful coup of Gustav III of Sweden.

-Youth and early career
+Early life

-Fredrik Henrik Chapman was born at Nya Varvet, the royal dockyards in Gothenburg, on 9 September 1721, the son of Thomas Chapman, an English naval officer (born 1679 in Yorkshire) who had moved to Sweden in 1715 and joined the Swedish Navy in 1716.
-His mother was Susanna Colson, the daughter of London shipwright William Colson.
-He showed a talent for shipbuilding when he made his first body plan based on a drawing of an Ostend privateer given to him by a Flemish shipwright.
-Chapman went to sea in 1736, at the age of fifteen, and spent his late teens working in both private and state shipyards.
-In 1741, he helped build a Spanish merchant vessel, a project that provided him with enough money to allow him to work as a ship's carpenter in London 1741-44.
-After his stay in England, he returned to Gothenburg and established a shipyard with a Swedish merchant named Bagge.
+Fredrik Henrik Chapman was born at Nya Varvet, the royal dockyards in Gothenburg, on 9 September 1721.
+He was the son of Thomas Chapman, a Yorkshireman born in 1679 who moved to Sweden in 1715 and joined the Swedish Navy in 1716.
+His mother was Susanna Colson, the daughter of the London shipwright William Colson.
+Chapman showed a talent for shipbuilding when he made his first body plan based on a drawing of an Ostend privateer given to him by a Flemish shipwright.
+Chapman went to sea in 1736, at the age of 15, and spent his late teens working in both private and state shipyards.
+In 1741, he helped build a Spanish merchantmen, a project that provided him with enough money to allow him to work as a ship's carpenter in London until 1744.
+Following his time in England, he returned to Gothenburg and established a shipyard with a Swedish merchant named Bagge.
 Together they built a few small vessels and provided maintenance work for the Swedish East India Company.